SolhavenGames/Elementals-of-Tulia/TuliaArc/CharacterArcs/AdvaArcTulia.md

 ⦿ **E-Year 2034**
 - Adva unlocks Squall with Terkou's help.
 She's hesitant to go beyond Gate I due to her Windsi being revived.
 - Terkou gifts Adva her signature weapon- a metal staff that conducts her val too well.
+- Trained by Terkou, Adva and Imbra become proficient in hand-to-hand combat, commonly sparring to increase their own capabilities.
 - Imbra and Adva, aimed and commanded by Terkou, launch a massive attack on Super City Wuhan-Nanjing, the capital city of the Imperial Military State of China.
 The nation is crippled by the attack.
 - Their actions encourage more rebellions across the planet.
 Terkou aims them to assist the smaller rebellions, leading to the start up of hundreds of small factions and the beginning of the Burning of Gaea.
 - Adva reluctantly reaches Squall Gate II after encouraged by Terkou, losing her Windsi forever.
 - Terkou encourages the pair to go out on their own, causing unexpected havoc where they can.
 - Adva meets Rai | The first encounter is coordinated by Imbra.
 Adva listens to Rai, and she slowly begins to question Terkou's leadership.
 - After this directive, Adva solo-attacks multiple mega cities, distrupting global trade.
+- During a solo attack, Adva is directly confronted by the Knights of Gaea and Samae, defeating Samae in hand-to-hand combat, despite her using val-distrupting technology.
+- Adva defeats a group of Knights of Gaea members, despite being outnumbered and having her val suppressed.

 ⦿ **E-Year 2035**
 - Terkou point Adva and Imbra to New York Super City, which leads to their largest and most powerful coordinated attack.
 They face resistance as the city is also evacuated.